QLFE/generator-vapp/README.md

 npm install -g generator-vapp
 ```

-Then generate your new project:
+- generate your new project:

 ```bash
 // Generate the project in the current directory